Ellie-42/FlaxCoin-Core/README.md

 Note: To compile, it requires Botan, and JsonCPP

 Both of whihc are easily used from Msys2, which I use to compile on my desktop

+To build the library, simpl use "make install"

+This program does use MSYS2 on windows.
+I am lookign to fix the makefile to be one size fits all This program requires Botan and JsonCPP, both available on MSYS2

+Any help is apprecated either in the makefile, websites, or even the readme file!